Frozen Prickly Pear Margaritas – fresh prickly pears, lime juice, and tequila! Is there anything better than a gorgeous bright pink margarita?!

 I’m in love with prickly pears.
 In loooove with them.

 I’ve never been more obsessed with anything in my life.
-The photos I took do it the margaritas justice.
+They are the brightest purpley pink color and I can’t get over it.
+The photos I took don’t do the margaritas justice.

 I don’t love a frozen margarita but the first time I ever had a prickly pear margarita was a frozen one down at Matt’s El Rancho in Austin with a bunch of friends so now I have a soft spot for frozen prickly pear margaritas.